thyagopereira/thyagopereira/README.md

 - Concurrent programming and distributed systems
 - Migration and scalability of systems.
 - Math, physics and problem-solving in general.
-- Biology, living beings in general have extremely interesting behaviors and strategies.
-Understanding these behaviors gives us a new perspective on how to solve our own challenges.

 ### Currently
 - Working on a thesis on automated code generation.